Docs

 | 1 3 5 6 8 10 12 > 1 3 5 6 8 10 12

-On every new bar, all octave moves are reset.
+On every new bar, all octave shifts are reset.
 This means that the C in the second bar of the following code is C4:

 | >>> 1